 @name = unique name of the case study (in English), usually composed of the name of the assessment target (preferably the same name used in the reference, in the original language), the delimitation of the assessment unit (country or region) and the overall risk assessment category.

-These attributes are meant to facilitate navigation within the xml files, particularly when a single xml file contains more than on Case-Study (e.g., for systematic assessments).
+These attributes are repetitive but are meant to facilitate navigation within the xml files, particularly when a single xml file contains more than on Case-Study (e.g., for systematic assessments).

 Note: to assign the id attribute the compiler should use the <ref-label> tag information (provided by the references xml), the “_” character and a sequential number.
 For example, for the publication with the <ref-label> “Alaniz_Chile_CentralChileHotspot_2016”, the id for the first unit assessed will be “Alaniz_Chile_CentralChileHotspot_2016_1”, for the second unit the id will be “Alaniz_Chile_CentralChileHotspot_2016_2”, for the third unit the id will be “Alaniz_Chile_CentralChileHotspot_2016_3”, and so on.
 The consistency of the data provided between tags is very important to further use of this information